At UN, Trump to face questions about Iran, Ukraine, allies | CBC News

 The most immediate challenge may be Iran.

-Trump will try to convince skeptical global capitals to help build a coalition to confront Tehran after the United States blamed it for last week's strike at a Saudi Arabia oil field.
+Trump will try to convince skeptical global capitals to help build a coalition to confront Tehran after the United States blamed it for last week's strike at an oilfield in Saudi Arabia.
+Asked as he arrived at the UN building if he will meet soon with Iran's President Hassan Rouhani, Trump replied: "We'll see what happens.
+We have a long way to go, we'll see what happens."

-"Well, I always like a coalition," Trump said Friday, before going on to complain that under the old Iran nuclear deal, "everyone else is making money and we're not."

-Trump's fulfilment of a campaign promise to exit the Iran nuclear deal has had wide ripple effects, leading Tehran to bolster its nuclear capabilities and dismaying European capitals who worked to establish the original agreement.
+Trump's fulfilment of a campaign promise to exit the Iran nuclear deal has had wide ripple effects, leading Iran to bolster its nuclear capabilities and dismaying European capitals that worked to establish the original agreement.

-French President Emmanuel Macron, in particular, has been trying to lead Trump back to a deal and has suggested that the U.S. president meet with Iranian leader Hassan Rouhani on the sidelines of the UN meetings.
+French President Emmanuel Macron, in particular, has been trying to lead Trump back to a deal and has suggested that the U.S. president meet with the Iranian leader on the sidelines of the UN meetings.

 Trump said Sunday that while "nothing is ever off the table completely" he had no intention of meeting with Rouhani.